Your Questions, Answered

 All of our employees are trained professionals, and experts in the different types of work that is required to complete your project on time and on budget.

-Exceptional customer service is not just a priority for us — it’s a core part of who we are
+Exceptional customer service is not just a priority for us — it’s a core part of who we are.

-• Summer, Fall and Winter - while spring represents the optimal window for exterior painting, experienced painters can achieve excellent results in other seasons with the right preparation and materials.
+Spring Summer, Fall and Winter - while spring and fall represent the optimal window for exterior painting, experienced painters can achieve excellent results in all seasons with the right preparation and materials.
 Summer painting works well in the Bay Area's coastal and milder microclimates — the key is scheduling work early in the morning before surfaces heat up, and avoiding direct sun on south and west-facing walls during peak afternoon hours.
 Fall is actually an underrated season for exterior work — temperatures remain mild well into November in the Bay Area, humidity is typically low, and the softer light makes color selection easier.
 Winter painting is generally reserved for urgent situations, but the Bay Area's relatively mild winters make it more viable here than almost anywhere else in the country — provided work is scheduled around rain, temperatures stay consistently above 50°F, and surfaces are given adequate dry time between coats.
 In all cases, the right product selection, surface preparation, and timing within the day matter as much as the season itself.